-Let’s first discuss some of the health benefits of fried green tomatoes and then I want to provide you with a few beneficial tips to help you serve up a plentiful batch of delicious and healthy southern fried green tomatoes.
+Let’s first discuss some of the health benefits of fried green tomatoes, and then I want to provide you with a few beneficial tips to help you serve up a plentiful batch of delicious and healthy southern fried green tomatoes.

 While red tomatoes contain a high amount of lycopene, an antioxidant pigment found in red fruits and vegetables, green tomatoes lack lycopene.
-However, a study published in the “Journal of Agricultural and Food Chemistry” found that a substance called tomatine in green tomatoes is possibly effective against breast, liver and colon cancer cells.
+However, a study published in the “Journal of Agricultural and Food Chemistry” found that a substance called tomatine in green tomatoes is possibly effective against breast, liver, and colon cancer cells.

 The National Institute on Aging team found that C. elegans (lab workhorse roundworm that mimics many human aging molecular pathways) that were given tomatidine in their food lived significantly longer and had improved physical health than those with standard diets.
 The compound lessened the decline in cellular function that comes with age in C. elegans.
-Metabolomics data in tomatidine-treated C. elegans showed an increase in production of key genes associated with mitochondrial maintenance and health.
+Metabolomics data in tomatidine-treated C. elegans showed an increase in the production of key genes associated with mitochondrial maintenance and health.